likeaixi/aleonet/f2pool/F2 aleo-miner.md

 ### 版本号

-2.8.4
-- Optimized the performance on GPU, improving it by 10%~20%
+2.8.8
-- Solved the problem of device offline when the puzzle difficulty increase
+- Solved the problem of abnormal exit of mining process under high difficulty.

 ### start